realitydeslab/holokit-app/README.md

 - `Thumbnail Prefab`: Represents your reality visually in the reality list menu.
 - `Preview Videos`: Preview videos for your reality in the menu.
 - `Tutorial Videos`: Instructional videos for your reality in the menu.
 - `Reality Tags`: Tags for your reality in the menu.
-These can be found in the `Holoi.Library.AssetFoundation package` under `Assets/ScriptableObjects/RealityTags`.
+These can be found in the `org.realitydeslab.AssetFoundation package` under `Assets/ScriptableObjects/RealityTags`.
 This can be left empty.
 If you want your scene to support spectator view mode, drag the `SpectatorView` tag into this field.
 - `Reality Entrance Options`: Entrance buttons for your reality.
 Typically includes 'Enter Reality' and 'Join As Spectator' buttons.
 More complex realities may have additional options.
 - `Scene`: The main scene of your reality.